 Git is an integral piece to a complete DevOps cycle, a cycle you can easily tie together with tools aware of the intricacies of the IBM i platform.
-You may like the collaboration git provides on its own, and also want the social features GitHub brings, but how can all that be integrated on a platform which, to be frank, wasn’t built with agile in mind?
-It is possible to have the best of both worlds – an agile workflow which greatly increases productivity, and the stability that the IBM i platform brings.
-This session will show you things you may not have thought possible, such as taking IBM i native code from a GitHub repository, building it directly on an IBM i, and deploying the objects to an automated test environment.
+You may like the collaboration Git provides on its own and also want the social features GitHub brings, but how can all that be integrated on a platform which, to be frank, wasn’t built with Agile in mind?
+It is possible to have the best of both worlds – an Agile workflow which greatly increases productivity and the stability that the IBM i platform brings.
+This session will show you things you may not have thought possible, such as taking IBM i native code from a GitHub repository, building it directly on IBM i, and deploying the objects to an automated test environment.
 But it doesn’t stop there!
 We will examine a complete CI/CD workflow, from a feature branch all the way to a production deployment.
 All of this and more is possible with a tightly integrated toolset.

 About the Speakers

 Jesse Gorzinski works for the IBM i development lab in Rochester, MN.
 He is the Business Architect of open source technologies.
 Jesse, who was doing RPG programming at the age of 18, is an expert on application development on IBM i, as well as system access and modernization.
 His hobbies include playing with his dog, replacing complex applications with 5-line Python programs, and advocating for the use of new technologies on IBM i!Prior to his 2006 employment at IBM, Jesse worked with the AS/400 as an I/T administrator for an IBM customer in the finance/mortgage industry, where he specialized in data backup/recovery, process optimization, and information integrity.
 He has a Bachelor’s degree in Computer Science as well as a Master of Business Administration degree.